hughes88/clueless2014/README.md

 clueless2014
 ============

-Group Project for creating clue
+Group Project for creating a client/server application for playing a simple version of clue.

-Please create branches off of development and merge them to development and feel free to help out with the code.
-If you have any questions please let me know
+Please work directly in the master branch to help out with the code.
+If you have any questions please let me know.

 Logan